typegoose/typegoose/docs/api/decorators/modelOptions.md

 Run "model.syncIndexes" when model is finished compiling?
 :::caution
-Only run this while development, could cause race-conditions because `getModelForClass` is not async
+Only run this while in development.
+It could cause race-conditions because `getModelForClass` is not async.
 :::